 Ways We Help

 We garden with what I like to call a minimum-till method.
-We till the soil when we first make a bed, but after that we only use a hand-powered garden claw to prep the beds in spring.
-This still keeps the soil structure, but allows us to work in the amendments we add every year.
+We till the soil when we first make a bed, but after that, we only use a hand-powered garden claw to prep the beds in spring.
+This still preserves the soil structure but allows us to work in the amendments we add every year.

 For amendments, we use H-Start, wool pellets, manure, and leaves.